rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The main function of the comitative is the marking of universal quantification + with.
 This case is subject or object oriented.
-Nadʹkin (1968: 51, 57) also attests this case in the definite plural declension of some of the Alatyr' subdialects.
+Nadʹkin (1968: 51, 57) also attests this case in the definite plural declension of some of the Alatyrʹ subdialects.
 Ambiguity is attested with the adnominal cross-referential person marker %ONOk, for more specifics, see (4.2.3.1.1.)
 FIRST PERSON.